Jazz finish sweep of Mavericks 120-101 for 11th straight win

 Bogdanovic, who is shooting less than 37% beyond the arc after three straight seasons above 40, is finding his groove after offseason wrist surgery.
 He made a season-best seven 3-pointers on 11 attempts.

+“It makes us a lot better when he’s aggressive like that,” Conley said.

-Mike Conley scored 22 points, Jordan Clarkson had 18 and Rudy Gobert added 17 points and 12 rebounds for his eighth consecutive double-double.
-Juwan Morgan had career highs of 12 points, seven rebounds and three steals.
+Jordan Clarkson had 18 and Gobert added 17 points and 12 rebounds for his eighth consecutive double-double.
+Seldom-used Juwan Morgan had career highs of 12 points, seven rebounds and three steals.

 Morgan even made a pair of 3s as Utah’s long-range shooting comes from just about everyone but Gobert.
-The Jazz have made 319 3-pointers this season, more than any team in NBA history through 19 games.
+The Jazz have made 319 3-pointers this season — more than any team in NBA history through 19 games.
 The victory marked the fifth time Utah has made 20 3-pointers in a game.

 Weakened by multiple injuries and virus absences this season, the Mavs acknowledged a lack of chemistry after Wednesday’s loss to Utah but also said they just aren’t playing hard enough.
-Again, the Jazz were a step quicker to loose balls and rebounds through the game.
+Again, the Mavericks were a step slower to loose balls and rebounds through the game.

+“I thought we played harder.
+We just didn’t play well at the beginning.
+Look, the offensive rebounds they got — that was a big, big problem.
+And that is attention to detail.
+That was not good,” Dallas coach Rick Carlisle said.

 The Jazz held the Mavericks to 3-of-19 shooting and a season-low 12 points in the first quarter.
 In one stretch, the Jazz stole the ball on three straight Dallas possessions.

 By halftime, the Mavericks cut the lead to 61-45 on the strength of Doncic’s 17 first-half points.
-The Jazz committed 12 turnovers in the first two quarters but outrebounded Dallas 31-13.
-Utah had 12 offensive boards while Mavericks only grabbed 10 defensive rebounds.

 TIP-INS

-Jazz: Mitchell was announced as the recipient of the offseason NBA Cares Community Assist Award in recognition of his continued efforts to advance social justice and champion education. … Derrick Favors missed his second game with lower back soreness. … Gobert, who is barely making half his free throw attempts this season, made seven straight.
+Jazz: Mitchell was announced as the recipient of the offseason NBA Cares Community Assist Award in recognition of his continued efforts to advance social justice and champion education. … Favors missed his second game with lower back soreness. … Gobert, who is barely making half his free throw attempts this season, made seven straight.

 UP NEXT